mikkelee/Gedcom-Framework/README.md

 The intent is to hide the GEDCOM specifics, but to allow access if required.

 Currently, GCNodes are fully implemented; a basic implementation of GCObject and its subclasses is done.
+Current work is being done on GCFile, focusing on correctly parsing a test-file called "simple.ged".
 See also Examples & TODO below.

 Additionally, parsing and handling of ages and dates per 5.5 spec via ParseKit; handles ranges & periods, allows for sorting.